Complete Guide to Loans for Small Businesses

 You get the funding fast

 It can take up to a year or more to raise funding from venture capitalists or other investors.
-If you borrow money from a bank, credit union, or online lender, it would be significantly faster.
+If you borrow money from banks, credit unions, or online lenders, it would be significantly faster.
 Some lenders will process your application in minutes if you apply online.